lspahija/force-multiplier/README.md

 ### Core Functionality

-Force Multiplier allows you to input any block of text as your initial document (artifact).
-You can then provide your feedback on this document, in terms of specific changes or overall sentiment.
-Force Multiplier will take your feedback, interpret it, and automatically modify your document in accordance with the feedback you provided.
+With Force Multiplier, you can input any block of text as your initial document (artifact).
+Then, simply speak your feedback regarding specific changes or the overall sentiment.
+Force Multiplier interprets your spoken input and automatically adjusts your document accordingly.
+Through this iterative process, you can shape your document to your satisfaction.

-You can iteratively provide feedback and watch your document change before your eyes until you arrive at your desired end result.

 ## Run it Locally
 1. Clone the repo